-- 1) Students should make every effort to schedule collegesponsored activities around classes. - Students are responsible for notifying their instructors in advance of the absence.
+- Students are responsible for notifying their instructors in advance of the absence.
 When possible, contact your instructor at least two weeks before the event/activity.
-Face-to-face interaction between student and instructor is preferred. - 3) In advance of the activity, students must provide their instructor(s) a completed Event Form for each missed class.
+Face-to-face interaction between student and instructor is preferred. - 2) In advance of the activity, students must provide their instructor(s) a completed Event Form for each missed class.
 Student Event Forms are available to student athletes in CC 104 and for members of clubs and organizations in CC 102.
-This form will help you discuss the potential effects of the absence with your instructor. - 4) Students are expected to make up any classwork in a time frame to be determined by the instructor.
+This form will help you discuss the potential effects of the absence with your instructor. - 3) Students are expected to make up any classwork in a time frame to be determined by the instructor.
 When a test is scheduled for the day of the expected absence, students should discuss with their instructor how to make other arrangements to take the test.
-You should use the ACE Center for additional help and the Assessment Center for make-up tests. - If you fail to inform the faculty in advance of the expected absence, the absence may or may not be accommodated at the instructor's discretion. - 6) Absences for the student-related activity will be reflected in your attendance record.
-2020-2021 COLLEGE CATALOG WITHDRAWAL FROM COURSES All students who wish to drop a course or courses must obtain and complete an Add/Drop Form from the Enrollment Services Department.
-It is the student's responsibility to return the completed Registration Form to the Enrollment Services Office.
-You may also drop online through your mySCC Portal.
-Discontinuing a course will affect your transcript (permanent record) as follows: A student who withdraws officially from a course before the end of the 10th week of class meetings will receive a "W" for the course.
+You should use the Assessment Center for make-up tests. - If you fail to inform the faculty in advance of the expected absence, the absence may or may not be accommodated at the instructor's discretion. - Absences for the student-related activity may be reflected in your attendance record.

+WITHDRAWAL FROM COURSES

+Students who wish to withdraw from a course or courses may do so within the mySCC Portal > SCC Connection > Student Planning or by emailing advising@stchas.edu for assistance.
+Please review the www.stchas.edu/events calendar for deadlines.
+Please contact the Financial Aid office to determine how withdrawing from the course may impact your financial aid award.

+Discontinuing a course will affect your transcript (permanent record) as follows: A student who withdraws officially from a course before the end of the 12th week of class meetings will receive a "W" for the course.
 If you simply stop attending class and do not officially withdraw from the course, you will receive an "F" grade for the course.
-Leaving the Registration Form with your instructor does not constitute an official withdrawal from the course.
-The form must be returned to the Enrollment Services Department in accordance with withdrawal procedures and dates.
-A listing of important course withdrawal dates may be obtained in the Enrollment Services Department or online at stchas.edu/calendar.
-The approved withdrawal dates are prorated for courses fewer than 16 weeks in length and for summer sessions.
-The Veterans Administration may interpret the withdrawal from courses differently, so veterans should check with the Financial Assistance Office.
+The approved withdrawal dates are prorated for courses fewer than 16 weeks in length and for interim and summer sessions.
+The Veterans Administration may interpret the withdrawal from courses differently, so veterans should check with the Financial Aid Office.